 Many employers of political analysts prefer candidates with several years of work experience.
 Government agencies hire analysts to investigate foreign or domestic political issues.
 Private industries might hire analysts to work in their political relations departments and manage their relationships with the government.

-Let's go over what we've talked about.
+Now that you understand how to become a political scientist, let's go over what we've talked about.
 A political analyst is a political scientist.
-As of May 2018, political scientists earned a median annual salary of $117,570, in a field where employment opportunities are projected to increase by 5% through 2028.
+As of May 2019, political scientists earned a median annual salary of $122,220.
+The political analyst job outlook is good, with a projected 6% growth between 2019 and 2029.